Top 5 Negotiation Skills

 - Body Language: 55%

-Even good listeners are asking questions and trying to listen to the words.
-But when there’s a incongruency words only comprise 7% of how we communicate.
+A skill that good listeners employ is that of asking questions and listening carefully to the words.
+However, when there’s an incongruency, words only comprise 7% of how we communicate.
 Communication is 93% non-verbal.
-It is no wonder that so much gets lost between the speaker’s lips and our ears.
+So, it’s no wonder that so much is lost between the speaker’s lips and the listener’s ears.
 Non-verbal communication is also important in determining the speaker’s style.

-Use questioning as the first step in learning the interests of the other party as you develop your effective negotiating skills.
-In order to be effective at asking questions, three things must take place:
+Use skillful questioning as the first step in learning the interests of the other side.
+In order to be effective at asking questions, it’s ideal to:

 - Understand where your questions are going.
-Most people find randomly asked questions to be unnerving and it makes them distrust you.
+Most people find randomly asked questions to be unnerving and can make people distrust you.

-- Ask the other party if it is okay with them if you ask questions.
+- Ask the other side if it’s okay for you to ask questions.

-- Then tell them what information you want to know.
+- Then, ask for the information you want to know.

-Use the three levels of listening to obtain information:
+Use the three levels of skillful listening to find out information:

-- Responsive: this allows the other party know that you are, indeed, paying attention.
-It involves verbal and physical feedback, nodding, or asking, "Tell me more about that.”
+- Responsive: Being responsive lets the other side know you are paying attention.
+This involves verbal and physical feedback.
+It can be nodding, or asking: “Tell me more about that.”

-- Playback: restating what you think you heard and asking for confirmation.
+- Playback: Restating what you think you heard and asking for confirmation.
 It is also beneficial to follow up with a confirming question.
-An example would be, "Have I gotten everything, or might there be something I missed?”
+An example would be: “Have I got everything, or might there be something I missed?”

-As you work through issues in the negotiation, playback can also be used as a “mini-close" making it more difficult for an issue to resurface later.
-"I missed that.
+As you work through issues in the negotiation, you can use playback as a “mini-close.”
+This makes it more difficult for an issue to resurface later: “I missed that.
 When we talked earlier, we agreed on this.
 What did I miss?
 Do we need to talk about this some more so I can better appreciate its importance to you?”

-Effective questioning skills and listening skills can provide solutions to the negotiation problem.
-By getting the other party to talk, and listening to their replies, a positive message is sent.
-This greatly enhances trust and keeps tension low.
-People will do business with you because you are perceived as:
+Effective questioning and listening skills can provide solutions to the negotiation problem.
+By getting the other side to talk and by listening, you send a positive message.
+This greatly improves and enhances trust and keeps tension low.
+People are then more likely to engage in business negotiations with you because you are perceived as:

 - An adequate problem solver